GeoscienceAustralia/hazimp/docs/templates.rst

 =========

 The simplest way to use HazImp is with a template, which sets up a :class:`PipeLine` to run a collection of :class:`Job` functions.
-There is currently a wind template and a flood template.
+There are currently templates for wind, earthquake and flood hazard events.
 Templates take into account internal vulnerability curves and the data flow needed to produce loss information, simplifying the configuration file.

 Templates are used to set out the flow of processing invoked in separate :class:`Job` functions that are then connected into a :class:`PipeLine` that is